 A conference may be initiated by either the parent or the teacher.
 When requesting a conference, please call the school office, or send a note directly to the teacher.
 In this manner, a mutually convenient time can be established for the conference.
 Please do not expect a discussion with a teacher unless prior arrangements have been made.

-In addition, "Parent-Teacher Conference Days" are scheduled in the fall.
+In addition, "Parent-Teacher Conference Days" are scheduled at various times during the year.
 However, you may request a conference in the spring if deemed necessary.

 STUDENT TELEPHONE USE